 So I ask you this… Is it wrong that I want to leave beans where they belong, which is out of my brownies???

-There was a time though, not too long ago where even I jumped on the bean brownie bandwagon.
-I was on a pretty cruel detox, sugar obviously being a big no no, and this was around Christmas so all I wanted to eat was baked goods like Nanaimo bars and short bread cookies covered in icing and cherries.
+There was a time not too long ago where I jumped on the bean brownie bandwagon when all I really wanted to eat was baked goods like Nanaimo bars and short bread cookies covered in icing and cherries.
 BRING ON THE SUGAR PLUM FAIRIES!!!

 So this year if you’re going to make someone an edible gift maybe skip the beans and make some of my chewy chocolate gingerbread cookies instead.
 I promise all the plates will be licked clean, and Santa will NOT put you on his naughty list.